-Any results on a Google search that aren't organic are called Google SERP features.
-SERP stands for “Search Engine Results Page.”
+Any results on a Google search that don't appear as standard, organic listings are called Google SERP features.
 They come up on nearly every search page.
 Here are a few:

 Rich Snippets visualize a result to make it easier to read, such as when a 4.5 star review average is represented by five stars with four-and-a-half filled in gold.